MarceloZincenko/rust_big_tech_coding_interview_excercises/README.md

 # rust_big_tech_coding_interview_excercises
-In this repository, I store big tech coding interview exercises from different sources
+In this repository, I store the solution in Rust for big tech coding interview exercises.
+Most of the excercises are from leetcode.com